Here are seven:

 Lillie Burgess Smith Hovenkamp died in 1940.
 She is buried in Oakwood Cemetery without a tombstone.
 Nevertheless, in a front yard on Bryce Avenue, for Lillie Burgess Smith Hovenkamp, as for Bryce, Ross, Rall, and the others, there is one stone that marks her time in Fort Worth.

-The carriage step that hunkers in the shade of a tree at 5317 El Campo Avenue in Arlington Heights, less than a mile west of the Smith, Bryce, and Sanguinet carriage steps, is, like the Schwartz step, a transplant.
+The carriage step that hunkers in the shade of a tree at 5317 El Campo Avenue in Arlington Heights, less than a mile west of the Smith, Bryce, and Sanguinet carriage steps, is, like the Schwartz and Rall steps, a transplant.
 And its story begins in New York City before the Civil War.

 On Bleeker Street in what would become Manhattan’s Greenwich Village, Michael Calhoun Allison was born in 1856.
 In 1885 he married Helen (Nell) Blake Johnston in Boston.
 After farming in Nebraska, in the 1890s the couple was among the pioneer residents of Humphrey Barker Chamberlin’s Arlington Heights development.